sovrin-foundation/old-sovrin/getting-started.md

   show claim "Transcript"
   request claim "Transcript"
 ```

-Accepting
-an
-invitation
-takes
-the
-nonce
-that
-Faber
-College
-provided, and signs
-it
-with the Alice’s signing key.It then securely transmits the signed data along
-with the identifier and verification key to Faber College’s endpoint,
-which is discovered when the link is synchronized.Faber College matches the
-provided nonce to the record of the nonce it sent to Alice, verifies the
-signature, then records Alice’s new pairwise identifier in the Sovrin ledger.
+Accepting an invitation takes the nonce that Faber College provided, and signs it with the Alice’s signing key.
+It then securely transmits the signed data along with the identifier and verification key to Faber College’s endpoint, which is discovered when the link is synchronized.
+Faber College matches the provided nonce to the record of the nonce it sent to Alice, verifies the signature, then records Alice’s new pairwise identifier in the Sovrin ledger.

-Once
-the
-link is accepted and synchronized, Alice
+Once the link is accepted and synchronized, Alice inspects it again.
-inspects
-it
-again.

 ```
 ALICE> show link Faber